reactioncommerce/reaction/README.md

 #Development
 ---

 See [Meteor Docs](http://docs.meteor.com) for introduction to [Meteor](http://meteor.com).
-Meteor and Reaction use a [MVVM](http://en.wikipedia.org/wiki/Model_View_ViewModel) pattern for development, and Javascript and HTML as the only coding languages.
+Meteor and Reaction use a [MVVM](http://en.wikipedia.org/wiki/Model_View_ViewModel) pattern for development, and Javascript (+Coffeescript) and HTML (CSS/LESS) as the only coding languages.

 Read [Meteor Style Guide](https://github.com/meteor/meteor/wiki/Meteor-Style-Guide) for format and style of contributions.

-###Collections
-Convention:

-* UpperCamelCased
-* plural
-* **Core**  prefix for core, reaction platform shared collections names (e.g. "CoreAccounts")
-* **Reaction** smart package name prefix for smart package specific collection
-* no prefix for external/universal meteor collections
-* HTML5 and CSS3
-	*  All visible content should have [Schema.org](http://schema.org/docs/full.html) tags
-	*  Preference is to use [data-attribute](http://www.w3.org/TR/2011/WD-html5-20110525/elements.html) tags over element selectors
-	* All interactive elements should have a data-track element, optional data-track-attrs

-			data-track="Open Modal" data-track-attrs="{ show: 'Campaign Properties' }"
+Feel free to use Coffeescript or plain JS.
+Our core is being built with a preference for Coffeescript + LESS.

+We are always using latest full release of all packages.

+Packages should be able to run independently, whenever possible but many of the core packages will have dependancies on the reaction-shop package.

+At this time, for development ease, we are committing all reaction-* packages in this main repo but as we approach an Alpha release, these will be moved to individual package repos and published on the Meteor package manager.

 ###Smart Packages